ACTOMtoolbox/Linux/README.md

 # Linux  - Beta
 Run on a linux machine with a graphical user interface for settings - Docker is required to run the toolbox (https://docs.docker.com/engine/install/).

 With docker engine running, execute Run.sh in the folder you wish to run the toolbox in.
-This can be done through double clicking on the program, or typing the following into the terminal in the correct folder.
+This can be done through typing the following into the terminal in the correct folder.
 This may require administrator privileges.

 ```
 ./Run.sh